AlgoRythm-Dylan/WebCrawler/README.md

-crawl        Change the current page URL and re-crawl headers      View headers from the most recent crawl print        Display the content of the current page
+crawl        Change the current page URL and re-crawl headers      View headers from the most recent crawl print        Display the content of the current page stats        Display the stats of the current page
 ```

 ### Status: